-Regular class attendance, completion of all class readings, and active participation in class discussions and exercises are expected and necessary to make this a rich and dynamic learning experience for all involved.
+Regular class attendance, completion of all class readings and assignments, and active participation in class discussions and exercises are expected and necessary to make this a rich and dynamic learning experience for all involved.
 Due to the brevity of our meeting time together, more than one absence from class over the term may result in a failing or incomplete grade.
 I will expect you to contact me prior to class sessions or due dates regarding any absences from class or problems with assignment deadlines.
-If you miss an entire class session (or more than two hours of a class session) I will expect a make-up writing assignment, due at the beginning of the next class period: A three page paper in which you compare and contrast two additional readings (journal articles or book chapters) on the activity of the week with the class readings for that week.